shahzaaib/chrome-extension/README.md

-This app save the url from active window tab.
+This application save the url from active window tab.